AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_control.md

 ### AVP_LockGuard script
 This optional script allows you to make your AVsitterPlus&trade; furniture work with [LockGuard V2](http://wiki.secondlife.com/wiki/LSL_Protocol/LockGuard) compatible cuffs (e.g. [OpenCollar](http://opencollar.at)) for particle chains.
 Details for use are included within the AVP_LockGuard script itself.

+### AVP_LockMeister script
+The LockMeister System is a keyring of commands used for enhanced functions in bondage toys.
+Its main function is to get the keys needed for particle chains.
+This optional script allows you to make your AVsitterPlus&trade; furniture work with [LockMeister V2](https://wiki.secondlife.com/wiki/LSL_Protocol/LockMeister_System).

 ## Examples
-The following Examples are provided in the AVcontrol box:
+The following Examples are provided in the AVP_control box:

 - **Photo Stand**
 Basic example of the AVP_root-control script for a non-RLV situation.